-Lake Maggiore, is often overlooked by its better known sisters, Lake Como and Lake Garda.
-But nestled in the foothills of the Alps straddling the Swiss border just northwest of Milan, lies the glistening waters of Lake Maggiore, framed by colourful villages and snow capped mountains.
+Lago Maggiore with kids, is often overlooked by its better known sisters, Lake Como and Lake Garda.
+But nestled in the foothills of the Alps straddling the Swiss border just northwest of Milan, lies the glistening waters of Lago Maggiore (or rather Lake Maggiore in English), framed by colourful villages and snow capped mountains.
 This is a place off the radar for many tourists, but extremely accessible from the UK due to regular cheap flights in to Malpensa (Milan).
 Spend your days kayaking along its shores, hiking up in the mountains, or if you want to slow the place, find a spot at one of the many lakeside tratottoria’s and sit back with a local vino as the kids paddle in the ripples of water.

-It really is the perfect destination in Europe for adventure loving kids, and here’s why I think so, including lots of ideas of things to do in and around Lake Maggiore:
+It really is the perfect destination in Europe for adventure loving families, and rather than doing the obvious Rome, Florence or Venice, Lago Maggiore with kids should be on your family bucket list for Italy.
+Here’s why I think so, including lots of ideas of things to do in Lake Maggiore with kids:

 This is the foothills of the Alps after all!
 On a clear day, the views of the jagged peaks are seriously jaw dropping.
 One of the easiest ways to appreciate this is by heading up on a Bucket Lift at Laveno (yes, an ACTUAL bucket) – read Mini Travellers review here.